PaddlePaddle/PaddleDetection/configs/mot/README_en.md

 ### MOT Dataset
 PaddleDetection implement [JDE](https://github.com/Zhongdao/Towards-Realtime-MOT) and [FairMOT](https://github.com/ifzhang/FairMOT), and use the same training data named 'MIX' as them, including **Caltech Pedestrian, CityPersons, CUHK-SYSU, PRW, ETHZ, MOT17 and MOT16**.
 The former six are used as the mixed dataset for training, and MOT16 are used as the evaluation dataset.
 If you want to use these datasets, please **follow their licenses**.

+**Notes:**
-In order to train the feature models of more scenes, more datasets are also processed into the same format as the MIX dataset.
+- In order to train the feature models of more scenes, more datasets are also processed into the same format as the MIX dataset.
 Please refer to MOT data preparation [doc](../../docs/tutorials/PrepareMOTDataSet.md) to prepare the dataset.

 ### Dataset Directory
 First, download the image_lists.zip using the following command, and unzip them into `PaddleDetection/dataset/mot`: